Early Support Services 0-3 Years

 Some commonly asked questions:

 Parents, caregivers (with parental permission) and members of the medical community can make a referral to Early Supports & Services through the intake coordinator at Monadnock Developmental Services, 603-352-1304.
-After the area agency intake process, a team from MDS Birth to Three will conduct a developmental assessment to determine eligibility.

 To be eligible for services, children must be under three years of age and have a developmental delay or be at risk for a developmental delay in one or more of the following areas of development: physical, cognitive, communication, social-emotional, and/or adaptive.
 If you are unsure if your child is eligible for services, then please consider having a developmental evaluation.
 It is completed at no cost to you and will probably provide valuable information about your child’s development.